jtleek/talkguide/README.md

 2. To advertise your ideas/software/results
 3. To practice speaking

 Later the reasons evolve, altough not be as much as you'd think.
-The main one that changes is 3, which evolves more into "to show people you are a good speaker".
+The main change is that 3 evolves more into "to show people you are a good speaker".

+The first two components can not be overstated.
+One of the primary reasons to go give a talk is to meet people.